-Can you recall the mesmerizing feel of watching a lava lamp, with its large coloured bubbles rising, sinking and morphing?
+Can you recall the mesmerising feel of watching a lava lamp, with its large coloured bubbles rising, sinking and morphing?
 Guess what!
-You can make your own lava lamp by using materials that are present at home.
-This is a science experiment for class 5 which explains the concepts of liquid density and chemical reactions.
+You can make your lava lamp by using materials that are present at home.
+This is a science experiment for class 5, which explains the concepts of liquid density and chemical reactions.

 Lava Lamp Experiment

 Lava lamp works based on two important scientific principles – density and polarity.
 This can explain why oil and water don’t mix.
 Understand the working principle of a lava lamp clearly by performing the lava lamp experiment given here.

 Materials for Lava Lamp Experiment

 - A plastic bottle.